Seneca has three types of foster parents/caregivers

 - Central Coast: Monterey, Salinas, Santa Cruz, San Luis Obispo Counties & surrounding area

-- Southern California: Los Angeles, San Bernardino, Orange, Riverside Counties & surrounding area
+- Southern California: San Bernardino, Riverside Counties & surrounding area

 Yes!
 Many of our Foster/Resource parents work full or part time.
 Retirees are also welcome to apply to become Foster parents.

 It is not necessary to be married in order to be a Foster/Resource parent.
 Seneca welcomes individuals who are single and/or divorced, in addition to married couples and domestic partners.

 Seneca works with children in foster care from infancy to 21 years old with a variety of needs and permanency outcomes.
 Our broad range of services vary across the state and include temporary foster care for children whose families are working towards reunification and adoption services to those children who are unable to return home.
 Additionally, we provide specialized services to youth who have experienced high levels of trauma and need more intensive supports.

 Seneca can facilitate adoptions in the event that a child is not able to reunify with their family of origin.
 We assess all resource families to the level of adoption from the beginning so that if the need arises, a family is prepared to move towards adoption.